Lyris12/YGOCC-QCd/README-QCd.md

 created by Walrus, coded by Lyris, art from Shadowverse's "Plagued City"
 ## `42745698` Rapid Cosmotron
 created by Meedogh, coded by Lyris
+## `47511800` Deltagears Scout
+created by Seth, coded by Glitchy
+## `47511801` Deltagears Mercenary
+created by Seth, coded by Glitchy
+## `47511802` Deltagears Mindbreaker
+created by Seth, coded by Glitchy
+## `47511803` Deltagears Soldier
+created by Seth, coded by Glitchy
+## `47511804` Deltagears Medic
+created by Seth, coded by Glitchy
+## `47511805` Deltagears Pyromaniac
+created by Seth, coded by Glitchy
+## `47511806` Deltagears Researcher
+created by Seth, coded by Glitchy
+## `47511807` Deltagears Alpha
+created by Seth, coded by Glitchy
+## `47511808` Deltagears Omega
+created by Seth, coded by Glitchy
+## `47511809` Deltagears Base of Operations
+created by Seth, coded by Glitchy
+## `47511810` Deltagears Machine Plant
+created by Seth, coded by Glitchy
+## `47511811` Deltagears Research Lab
+created by Seth, coded by Glitchy
+## `47511812` Deltagears Suprise
+created by Seth, coded by Glitchy
+## `47511813` Deltagears Recovery Machine
+created by Seth, coded by Glitchy
 ## `48022718` Space-Time Wizard
 created by Meedogh, coded by Lyris
 ## `50848364` Infinitesmal Dragon